Floralia Brussels

 Tip

-Floralia is a beautiful event that takes place every year in Belgium during the spring season.
-It is a celebration of springtime and the blooming of flowers, and it’s a great opportunity to take a walk in nature and enjoy the beauty of the season.
+Floralia is a beautiful event in Belgium that takes place every year during spring.
+It’s a great opportunity to take a walk in nature and enjoy the beauty of the season.

-However, a question that often arises is whether Floralia is worth visiting with kids.
+However, is Floralia worth visiting with kids?
 While Floralia does offer a beautiful display of flowers and a walk around the castle, it is more geared towards adults.
-There are not many activities or attractions for children (there is a small playground and things change from one year to another), which may make it less interesting for them.
+There are few activities or attractions for children (a small playground and things change from one year to another).

-However, if you’re looking for a more immersive experience with your kids, Keukenhof may be a better option.
-Keukenhof is much more impressive and has a wide range of activities and attractions for children, including a petting zoo, playgrounds, and a treasure hunt.
+If you’re looking for a more fun experience with your kids, Keukenhof is a better option.
+It is much more impressive and has a wide range of activities and attractions for children, including a petting zoo, playgrounds, and a treasure hunt.
+Just don’t go on a weekend afternoon, it will be packed.

 Join our Facebook community